Abdulla-Balla/Robotic-Arm/README.md

 - 4 Potentiometers connected to analog inputs A0, A1, A2, and A3

 ## Usage
-1. Open the Arduino IDE.
+1. Open the Arduino software.
 2. Load `robotic_arm.ino`.
-3. Connect your Arduino to your computer.
+3. Connect your Arduino and parts in correspodance to the sketch.
-4. Upload the sketch.
+4. Upload the code to your computer.
-5. Use the potentiometers to control the robotic arm.
+5. Everything is ready =)

 ## License
 Copyright (c) 2025 Abdulla Balla